 Screen resolution is a setting that determines how much details and information is displayed on your computer’s screen, and is measured horizontally and vertically in pixels.

-Windows chooses the best display settings, including screen resolution, refresh rate, and color, based on your monitor.
+Windows chooses the best display settings, including screen resolution, Monitor Refresh Rate, and color, based on your monitor.
 These settings differ depending on whether you have an LCD or a CRT monitor.

 While it is usually a good idea to set your computer’s screen resolution to its native resolution – the resolution a monitor was designed to display based on its size, there may be a reason why you’d want to change it.
 You can select any of the recommended resolutions or simply let your eyes decide what suits you best.